mopius/mepp-android-sdk/README.md

 ### Step 5: Adding Broadcast Receiver

-To receive log events and (beacon) content from the SDK, it's necessary to add a Broadcast receiver to the application section in your app's manifest.
+To receive log events and (beacon or geofence) content from the SDK, it's necessary to add a Broadcast receiver to the application section in your app's manifest.
 The action filter for log output is `your.package.name` + `.log`, for example `com.mopius.mepp.demo.log`.
 For receiving content it's `your.package.name` + `.content`, for example `com.mopius.mepp.demo.content`

 ```xml
 <receiver